Schneegans/Burn-My-Windows/README.md

 ## 💞 These People _love_ this Extension

-While coding new features is the most awesome way to contribute, providing financial support will help me stay motivated to invest my spare time to keep the project alive in the future.
+While [coding new features](docs/how-to-create-new-effects.md) or [translating the extension](https://hosted.weblate.org/engage/burn-my-windows/) are the most awesome ways to contribute, providing financial support will help me stay motivated to invest my spare time to keep the project alive in the future.

 <h3 align="center">🥇 Current Gold Sponsors</h3>
 <p align="center">